 - Spectrum Finance

 There are more partnerships planned which help build cross-chain platforms to allow DAOs on Paideia to hold not just Ergo-based assets, but others as well.

 Paideia will not be seeking VC funding, in favor of a fair and broad distribution among the community.
 Paideia is backed by the community, and the community will have an opportunity to influence the direction of the project via voting.

-It is important to market Paideia outside the Ergo community, in order to capture a larger audience.
-The purpose of these tools is to allow anyone to create a DAO, whether or not they are familiar with Ergo, or blockchain in general.
-There will also be cross-chain functionality added in the future.
+It is important to market Paideia outside the crypto community, in order to capture a larger audience.
+The purpose of these tools is to eventually allow anyone to create a DAO, whether or not they are familiar with blockchain in general.

 In order to increase community outreach, Paideia will be advertised through different platforms using various marketing strategies.
 The focus is on advertising our project through blockchain related blogs for each region with a broad scope of article types, focused on different market segments beyond just the technical-minded crypto enthusiast.
 Furthermore, we will be working with influencers for the mass adoption of Paideia, to help bring awareness and encourage entrepreneurs to consider using the toolset.